biletnam/movie-theater-app/README.md

 * theater_id

 #### Movies
 The next major table is for the movies.
 Movies belong_to a theater and the auditorium in which a movie can play.
-The foreign key for an auditorium allows the theater owner to easily change in which auditorium a movie will play.
+The foreign key for an auditorium allows the theater owner to easily change the auditorium in which a movie will play.
 Since a movie can be shown several times a day, they have a has_many relationship with two other tables: movie screenings and ticket orders
 * title
 * run_time_minutes
 * ticket_price